Dibru-Saikhowa National Park, Assam: A Verdant Oasis in the Brahmaputra Valley

 Silent witness to time, majestic and high

-Introduction Nestled in the lap of the majestic Himalayas, Gangotri National Park is a testament to the breathtaking beauty and spiritual significance of Uttarakhand.
-Covering an area of approximately 2,390 square kilometers, it stands as a sanctuary for rare and endangered species.
-With its rugged terrain, pristine glaciers, and diverse flora and fauna, Gangotri National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
-A Himalayan Jewel Gangotri National Park is located in the Uttarkashi district of Uttarakhand, known for its sacred sites and stunning natural landscapes.
-The park is named after the holy river Ganga (Ganges), which originates from the Gangotri Glacier.
-The region is characterized by its towering peaks, high-altitude...
+Introduction Nestled in the heart of the northeastern state of Assam, Manas National Park stands as a testament to the rich biodiversity and natural beauty of the region.
+Covering an area of approximately 950 square kilometers, it is a sanctuary for a wide array of rare and endangered species.
+With its lush forests, meandering rivers, and diverse flora and fauna, Manas National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
+A UNESCO World Heritage Site Manas National Park is located in the Baksa and Chirang districts of Assam, known for their pristine landscapes and cultural diversity.
+The park is recognized as a UNESCO World Heritage Site and is characterized by its tropical forests, grasslands, and the tranquil Manas River, creating an...